Quick Start Guide

 /open <thing>

-/place <thing> (while holding item on your cursor)
+/place <thing> (while holding an item on your cursor)

-/pour <thing> (while holding item on your cursor)
+/pour <thing> (while holding an item on your cursor)

-/pry <thing> (while holding prying implement on your cursor)
+/pry <thing> (while holding a prying implement on your cursor)

 /pull <thing>